top of page

 • Help with housework (e.g. washing clothes),

-The au pair stay can only take place in families that have one child.
-Married couples without children cannot therefore employ an au pair (instructions of the Federal Employment Agency on Section 12 of the Employment Ordinance).
+Au pair placements can only take place in families with one child.
+Childless couples cannot therefore hire an au pair (instructions of the Federal Employment Agency regarding Section 12 of the Employment Ordinance).

 1.2 Purpose of stay for the Au Pair Visa